Bobby Allain

-Club career
+Career

 Allain signed his first professional contract with Clyde in Scotland, where he played in the under-19 team.
 He returned to France, and began playing senior football with Ivry and Red Star, before moving to Dijon in 2016.

 Allain spent a couple of years as the backup goalkeeper at Dijon.
 He made his professional debut with Dijon in a 3–1 Coupe de la Ligue win over Caen on 31 October 2018.

 On 24 July 2019, Greek Super League side Olympiacos announced the signing of Allain on a two-year contract.

-On 28 December 2020 it was announced that Örebro SK, of Sweden's top division Allsvenskan, had signed Bobby on a one year deal.
+On 28 December 2020, it was announced that Örebro SK, of Sweden's top division Allsvenskan, had signed Bobby on a two-year deal.

 In August 2022 it was announced that he had signed for Gazélec Ajaccio.

 Personal life

-Allain was born in France, and is of Scottish descent through his mother and holds a British passport.
+Allain was born in France, and is of Scottish descent through his mother.
 His uncle Xavier Perez was the goalkeeper for Red Star in the 1980s.

 Both of Allain's parents are deaf, and he is fluent in sign language.
 In his spare time he is the goalkeeper coach for France's deaf football team.